ConductorOne/baton-sql/test/README.md

 ### Docker Compose Test Environment

-We provide a Docker Compose setup to easily test the baton-sql connector with a MySQL database:
+ExampleDocker Compose setup to test the baton-sql connector with a MySQL database:

 ```bash
 # Start the test environment